- The graduation program extends opportunities for students in Grade 10-12 to earn credit through challenge, equivalency and external credits.

 Courses taught outside the BC school system that substantially match the learning outcomes of Ministry-Developed, Ministry-Approved Language Template or BAA Grade 10, 11 or 12 courses are eligible for credit through equivalency.
 For example, a student who completes a course in Alberta may receive credit for a comparable course in BC through equivalency.

 Equivalency is only granted for courses (or programs) that meet all of the following requirements:

 - The course matches approximately 80 percent or more of the prescribed learning outcomes of a Ministry- Developed, Ministry Approved Language Template or a BAA course.

 - The student provides documentation that the learning outcomes of the course were successfully completed.

 - The course was taken at another institution or in an education jurisdiction outside the regular BC school system.

 A student can challenge a course if:

-- Currently enrolled in the school district, registered as a home schooler, or enrolled in the Distributed Learning school where the challenge is being requested; and
+- Currently enrolled in the school district, registered as a home schooler, or enrolled in the Online Learning school where the challenge is being requested; and

 - Not already challenged the course and received a passing grade, or completed the course through previous enrolment, or been granted equivalency for the course; and